RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 ### Add Radial Developers As Administrators

-After you have set up ITunes Connect, you should ask the members of your development team for their Apple IDs.
+After you have set up iTunes Connect, you should ask the members of your development team for their Apple IDs.

 You will then add members of the Radial Developer team to the iTunes Connect account as administrators.
 You will use their Apple ID to do this.

-IMPORTANT
+__IMPORTANT__

 - The Apple ID of each Radial Developer may NOT be their Radial email.

-#### Test Flight - external testers
+#### Test Flight - External Testers

-You should then add up to 30 external beta testers in (Test Flight)[https://developer.apple.com/testflight/] Test Flight can be found in iTunes Connect.
-Add external testers using their email addresses.
+You can then add up to 30 external beta testers in (Test Flight)[https://developer.apple.com/testflight/]

+Test Flight can be found under iTunes Connect.
+You will add external testers using their email addresses.

 # Android